-1.3.4 Public Health and Wellbeing Act 2008
+1.3.6 Public Health and Wellbeing Act 2008

-Part 6 Division 1 of the Public Health and Wellbeing Act 2008 (the PHW Act) deals with nuisances which are liable to be, dangerous to health or offensive.49 It includes nuisances arising from noise.
-Section 61 states that "A person must not (a) cause a nuisance; or (b) knowingly allow or suffer a nuisance to exist on, or emanate from, any land owned or occupied by that person."50
+Part 6 Division 1 of the Public Health and Wellbeing Act 2008 (the PHW Act) deals with nuisances which are liable to be, dangerous to health or offensive.
+54 It includes nuisances arising from noise.
+Section 61 states that "A person must not (a) cause a nuisance; or (b) knowingly allow or suffer a nuisance to exist on, or emanate from, any land owned or occupied by that person."
+55

-Should a person believe that a nuisance exists, they may notify the Council in whose municipal area the alleged nuisance exists.51 Section 60 states that "A Council has a duty to remedy as far as is reasonably possible all nuisances existing in its municipal district."
-As such, the Council must investigate the nuisance,^{52,53} and if a nuisance does exist the Council must either:
+Should a person believe that a nuisance exists, they may notify the Council in whose municipal area the alleged nuisance exists.
+56 Section 60 states that "A Council has a duty to remedy as far as is reasonably possible all nuisances existing in its municipal district."
+As such, the Council must investigate the nuisance, ^{57,58} and if a nuisance does exist the Council must either:

-- exercise the powers conferred by that section (if section 66 applies) - issue an improvement or prohibition notice54 - bring proceedings under section 219(2) for an offence against the PHW Act - advise the person notifying the Council of the nuisance of any available methods for settling the matter privately, if the Council believes that the matter is better settled privately.55
+- exercise the powers conferred by that section (if section 66 applies) - issue an improvement or prohibition notice59 - bring proceedings under section 219(2) for an offence against the PHW Act - advise the person notifying the Council of the nuisance of any available methods for settling the matter privately, if the Council believes that the matter is better settled privately.60

-Consistent with the objective that EPA become the primary regulator of noise in Victoria, an amendment to the Public Health and Wellbeing Act 2008 (PHW Act) has been tabled in Parliament.56 This Bill, among other things, excludes noise emissions from wind turbines from the scope of the nuisance provision to reflect the fact that the nuisance provisions were not made with the scale of the wind industry in mind, nor the technical complexity of wind turbine noise and emissions.
-These changes are not considered in this RIS.
+Consistent with the objective that EPA become the primary regulator of noise in Victoria, from 1 July 2021, noise and other emissions from wind farm turbines are no longer subject to the nuisance provisions of the PHW Act.
+61 This change, among other things, excludes noise emissions from wind turbines from the scope of the nuisance provision to reflect the fact that the nuisance